Google Translate Disclaimer

 If the dispute is not settled through grievance mediation, one or both of the parties may decide to proceed to arbitration.
-The Director of the Labour Relations and Mediation Division acts on behalf of the Minister when the parties request an arbitrator.
-Unless specified in the collective agreement, the Director provides a list of approved arbitrators for consideration by the parties.
+The director of Labour Relations and Mediation acts on behalf of the minister when the parties request an arbitrator.
+Unless specified in the collective agreement, the director provides a list of approved arbitrators for consideration by the parties.
 Labour relations officers are not involved in the arbitration process but may act as a mediator if the parties agree to use grievance mediation.

 Best practice negotiation, or interest based negotiation (IBN), uses a facilitator to guide the parties through a collaborative or interest-based approach to achieve a collective bargaining agreement.
 The process creates an environment of open and clear communication that helps employers, employees and unions maintain good working relationships or improve difficult relationships over the long term.

 Best practice negotiation/interest based negotiation techniques enable the parties to use consensus to fashion a settlement that best satisfies the parties' interests on all issues.

 Typically parties participate in a one-day workshop then proceed with a facilitator/mediator through the bargaining process.